fotisk07/NumPy-Pandas-MatPlotLib/README.md

 ### Data

-The NumPy Project does not require any external dataset .
-However the Pandas one does require  Stock data from 3 companies in order to work.
+The [NumPy Project](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/Mean Normalization and Data Separation.ipynb) does not require any external dataset .
+However the [Pandas](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/Statistics from Stock Data.ipynb) one does require Stock data from 3 companies in order to work.
 Stock data are already provided in the Folder data in the form of 3 .csv files(APPL, AMZN, GOOG), but feel free to use any other data you wish by doing the appropraite modifications.
+Also the [Bar_Chart_Practice](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/Bar_Chart_Practice.ipynb), the [Histogram_Practice](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/Histogram_Practice.ipynb) and the [Scales_and_Transformations_Practice](https://github.com/fotisk07/NumPy-Pandas-MatPlotLib/Scales_and_Transformations_Practice.ipynb) notebooks require external data in order to create the relative plots.
+Two datasets are provided, Pokemon and fuel data, but you can use any data to plot the relative diagrams if you perform the necessery modifications.

 ## Contributing